saifulislam88/kafka-cluster/Kafka-Cluster-setup-on-Ubuntu.md

 ```
 `chmod +x /etc/rc.local`

-- 🌟Now, `reboot` the system, Zookeeper should start automatically.
-You can check if it's running by using
+🌟**Now, `reboot` the system, Zookeeper should start automatically.
+You can check if it's running by using**
 `systemctl status zookeeper`